zenware/www.jaylooney.us/site/content/values/_index.md

     imageUrl: "/img/about-direct-sourcing.jpg"
   - heading: "Reinvest profits"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      We want to truly empower the communities that help bring amazing software to you.
+That’s why we reinvest 20% of our profits into open source projects, communities, and non-profits focused on software.
+You can see and learn more about the communities I'm supporting and growing on my blog.
     imageUrl: "/img/about-reinvest-profits.jpg"
 ---